StefRuseva88/integration-tests-databases/README.md

 ### This is a test project for **Back-End Test Technologies** January 2024 Course @ SoftUni.
 ---

-## Project Description
+## Project Overview

-**Integration-Tests-Databases** is a test project designed to demonstrate integration testing with databases for console-based applications built using the .NET Core Framework and Entity Framework.
+The Integration-Tests-Databases project demonstrates the implementation of integration testing for console-based applications built using the .NET Core Framework and Entity Framework.
+It highlights how to test the interaction between the application and its database layer to ensure correct functionality across different components.

 ## Key Concepts

-- **Integration Testing**: Ensuring different parts of the application work together as expected.
+- **Integration Testing:** Verifies that various components of an application function together as expected, including the interaction with external systems like databases.
-- **Database Testing**: Verifying that the application correctly interacts with the database.
+- **Database Testing:** Ensures that the application properly interacts with the database, handles data retrieval, updates, and other operations correctly.

 ## Technologies Used

-- **.NET Core**: The primary framework used for building the console applications.
+- **.NET Core**: The framework used to develop the console applications.
-- **SQL Server**: The database management systems used for storing application data.
+- **SQL Server**: The database management system used for data storage.
-- **Entity Framework Core**: ORM and database drivers for interacting with databases.
+- **Entity Framework Core**: An Object-Relational Mapping (ORM) tool used to manage database operations.
 - **nUnit**: A unit-testing framework for .NET applications.

 ## Projects Included
+The repository contains multiple projects, each representing a different console application with a focus on specific functionalities:

-- **ContactsConsoleApi**: Console program for simulating a contact book application.
+- **ContactsConsoleApi**: Simulates a contact book application.
-- **ProductConsoleAPI**: Console program for simulating a product managing application.
+- **ProductConsoleAPI**: Simulates product management operations.
-- **TownsConsoleApi**: Console program for simulating a town adress application.
+- **TownsConsoleApi**: Simulates an address management system for towns.
-- **ZooConsoleApi**: Console program for simulating a zoo managing application.
+- **ZooConsoleApi**: Simulates the management of zoo data, including animal records.

 ## Project Structure

-- **ConsoleAPI**: The main project folder containing the console application and integration tests.
+- **ConsoleAPI**: This is the main project directory containing the console application and integration tests.
-    - **ConsoleAPI.csproj**: Project file for the console application.
+    - **ConsoleAPI.csproj**: The project file for the console application.
-    - **Program.cs**: The main entry point of the application.
+    - **Program.cs**: The entry point of the application.
-    - **DataAccess.cs**: The Entity Framework context for managing database operations.
+    - **DataAccess.cs**: Contains the Entity Framework context for handling database interactions.
-    - **Data.cs**: The model representing the data structure.
+    - **Data.cs**: Represents the data models used by the application.
-    - **Business.cs**: Contains business logic for managing data.
+    - **Business.cs**: Contains the business logic for managing the application's data.

 - **ConsoleAPI.IntegrationTests.NUnit**: The test project folder containing integration tests.
+    - **IntegrationTests.csproj**: The project file for the integration tests.
-    - **IntegrationTests.csproj**: Project file for the test project.
+    - **TestDbContext.csproj**: Project file for the test database context used in the integration tests.
-    - **TestDbContext.csproj**

 ## Contributing
 Contributions are welcome!
 If you have any improvements or bug fixes, feel free to open a pull request.